selfdriven-foundation/selfdriven-life/guides/getting-started-inherited-crypto-assets.md

 ## Important
 - !!!
-NEVER share the seed phrase with anyone that you do not deeply trust!
+NEVER share the seed phrase (a list of words) with anyone that you do not deeply trust!

 ## Steps
 - Fact Find